-· · · All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Currency Hedged Share-Class will be allocated solely to the Currency Hedged Share-Class.
-Additional information The list of availa The list of available Share-Classes of this Sub-Fund is available on www.nnip.com.
-An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classes and b actual costs.
+All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Currency Hedged Share-Class will be allocated solely to the Currency Hedged Share-Class.

+$The \ list \ of \ available \ Share-Classes \ of \ this \ Sub-Fund \ is \ available \ on \ www.nnip.com.$

+An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classes and based on actual costs.

 Share-Class Maximum Management Fee Fixed Service Fee Maximum Subscription Fee payable to the distributor(s) Maximum Conversion Fee payable to the distributor(s) Х 1.50% 0.12% 3% 3% in Belgium and 1% elsewhere